serkac1000/ReadmeRescue/voice_video_cutter_windows/README.md

 - Note: Manual input still works without speech recognition

 **"Video preview not available"**
-- This is normal - the core functionality still works
+- This is normal and expected - the core functionality still works
-- Video preview requires additional packages that may not install on all systems
+- Video preview has been disabled to ensure compatibility across all Windows systems

 ### Getting Help